mrbarbasa/js-zombies/README.md

 -----------------------------
 *Player equips a weapon item.*

+Player can only equip Weapon instances.
+Player can only equip weapon items from their pack.

 If the player already has a weapon equipped (the `equipped` property is set to an Item), find the itemToEquip in the pack and replace it with the currently equipped item.
 Then set the equipped property to the itemToEquip.

 However, if the player has nothing equipped, simply equip itemToEquip and remove it from the pack.